 Table of Contents

-Today, thanks to movies and books, Thor’s Hammer is a popular and well-known symbol.
+Amulets shaped like Mjolnir were used in marriage rituals and other important occasions or worn for protection.
+Even today, it’s a popular motif in jewelry.
+Thanks to movies and books, Thor’s Hammer is a popular and well-known symbol.
 Here’s a look at its origins and significance.

 What Does Mjolnir Mean?

-- Icelandic – Mjölnir
+- Icelandic: Mjölnir

-- Norwegian – Mjølne
+- Norwegian: Mjølne

-- Faroese – Mjølnir
+- Faroese: Mjølnir

-- Swedish – Mjölner
+- Swedish: Mjölner

-- Danish – Mjølner.
+- Danish: Mjølner.

 There could be another interpretation too, given that Mjolnir is not just a hammer but a “thunder weapon”.
-Both Thor and his weapon have always been identified with thunder and lightning, so it’s probably not a coincidence that in many Proto-Indo-European languages the terms for lightning and thunder seem similar and connected to Mjolnir.
+Both Thor and his weapon have always been identified with thunder and lightning, so it’s probably not a coincidence that in many Proto-Indo-European languages the words for lightning and thunder seem similar and connected to Mjolnir.

-Origins of the Mjolnir
+Origins of Mjolnir

-As with most other Norse symbols, the origins of the Mjolnir symbol can be traced back to the 13th and 14th centuries work of Snorri Sturluson Prose Edda.
+As with most other Norse symbols, the origins of Mjolnir symbol can be traced back to the 13th and 14th centuries work of Snorri Sturluson Prose Edda.
 These accumulations of ancient Norse myths and legends also tell the story of Mjolnir’s creation.

 According to the Skáldskaparmál story in Prose Edda, Thor’s hammer was created in the dwarven realm of Svartalfheim.
-Funnily enough, its creation was ordered by Thor’s uncle, the god of mischief, Loki.
+Funnily enough, its creation was ordered by Thor’s uncle, the god of mischief Loki.

 Earlier in the story, Loki had cut off the golden hair of Sif, Thor’s wife.
-Angered, Thor threatened to kill Loki in revenge, but the god of mischief promised to make things right, go into Svartalfheim, and ask the dwarves to fashion a new head of hair for Sif.
+Angered, Thor threatened to kill Loki in revenge, but the god of mischief promised to make things right, go into the realm of Svartalfheim, and ask the dwarves to fashion a new head of hair for Sif.

 Thor let Loki go and once in Svartalfheim, Loki asked the Sons of Ivaldi dwarves to perform this task.
 Not only did the dwarves fashion a new head of hair for Sif, but they also created two more marvels – the deadliest spear Gungnir and the fastest ship Skidblandir.

-Even though his task was completed, however, Loki didn’t leave the dwarven realm immediately.
+Even though his task was completed, Loki didn’t leave the dwarven realm immediately.
 Being the god of mischief, Loki decided to play a trick on two other dwarves, Sindri and Brokkr, by mocking them that they couldn’t create three other treasures as perfect as those made by the sons of Ivaldi.
 The two prideful dwarves immediately accepted the bet and demanded that if they win, they’d get Loki’s head.
-Loki also accepted and the dwarves got to work.
+Loki accepted and the dwarves got to work.

 First, they created the golden boar Gullinbursti which could run better than any horse, including on air and water, and could even give off light in the dark.
 Then, the two dwarves created Draupnir, a golden ring from which eight more golden rings of equal weight emerged every ninth night.

-- Creating the Mjolnir
+Creating the Mjolnir: